 My top 20 Norway bucket list of great places to visit!

-Though they are all amazing places to go in Norway, just be aware that they are located ALL across the country, and you will need your own car to drive the whole country to see them all (check out our guide to the best car rentals here).
+Though they are all amazing places to go in Norway, just be aware that they are located ALL across the country, and you will need your own car to see them all (check out our guide to the best car rentals here).

 If this sounds like a tremendous adventure to you, then you should also check out my complete guide to the best road trips in Norway.

 It’s also worth mentioning that there are a few places we really wanted to visit in Norway, but didn’t get a chance to.

 If you get the chance to visit any of them, then let me know below how you got on.

 Similarly, if you have any other places to visit in Norway in winter or summer that you’d like to recommend, just drop a comment below!